bernieke/python-magento/README.md

 This is a simple Python interface to Magento's XML-RPC API.
 The API discovers and makes all of Magento's API methods available to you.

+Note that this is only for magento 1, for magento 2 you would need a different library!

 ## Usage

 ```python